Hôtel Tubeuf: Hôtel du Trésor

+National Library

+In 1826, the Treasury moved to a new building on rue de Rivoli (burnt by arson during the Paris Commune and replaced by the Hôtel Continental, later Westin Paris Vendôme).
+The former Hôtel Tubeuf was absorbed by the National Library, which had been located in the adjacent Hôtel de Nevers since 1724.
+Part of it hosted the Cabinet des Médailles, now the BnF Museum which includes the Galerie Mansart and Galerie Mazarin among its exhibition spaces.

+Other parts became the location of the Library's departments of prints and photographs (Département des estampes et de la photographie) and of maps and plans (Département des cartes et plans).
+A renovation and expansion of the space for Maps and Plans was conducted from 1946 to 1954 by the Library's cartography chief Myriem Foncin and the chief architect Michel Roux-Spitz.

+The Hôtel Tubeuf was declared a monument historique in 1983.

+Description

 The Hôtel Tubeuf is a typical hôtel particulier with a central corps de logis set between an entrance courtyard and a garden.
 The entrance courtyard is on the south side and was formerly enclosed on all sides.
 The street entrance seen today was constructed in the 18th century.
 The street facade as it existed in the 17th century can be seen in an engraving by Jean Marot.

 The Hôtel Tubeuf is one of the last and most splendid examples in Paris of brick-and-stone architecture (popular in France in the early 17th century).
 Brick-and-stone had already gone out of style at the time this hôtel was built, but was used at the request of Duret.
 The building reflects the architect's fondness for elaborate rustication, stone chaines and quoins, and uncommonly shaped pediments decorated in low-relief.

 A garden gallery, designed by François Mansart ca. 1644–45, was later added to the Hôtel Tubeuf.
 Of Mansart's designs only the exterior, and not the interior, of the garden gallery survives in somewhat altered form, with crossed quivers and garlands typical of Mansart visible above the upper windows.

-The Louisiana Purchase Treaty was signed at the Hôtel Tubeuf on 30 April 1803.

-The Hôtel Tubeuf now hosts the departments of prints and photographs (Département des estampes et de la photographie) and of maps and plans (Département des cartes et plans) of the French National Library.